alkampfergit/personal-blog/codewrecks/content/post/old/2009/07/a-better-version-of-dtofactory.md

 ---
 In [this post](http://www.codewrecks.com/blog/index.php/2009/06/24/a-dto-factory-code-generator-with-visual-studio-t4/) I dealt with a primitive version of a T4 template to generate dto starting from domain objects.
 In these days I had little time to improve it a little bit, and I created a simple test project to verify some of the basic functionality.

-Usage of the T4 template is really simple, Iâ€™ve created in the test project an Entity Factory model to the ubiquitous northwind database, then I added a OrderDto.tt file to the project with this content.
+Usage of the T4 template is really simple, I've created in the test project an Entity Factory model to the ubiquitous northwind database, then I added a OrderDto.tt file to the project with this content.

 {{< highlight xml "linenos=table,linenostart=1" >}}
 <#@ template language="C#" hostspecific="True" debug="True" #>